 There are two negatives in Greek, one referring to facts, another referring to choices and opinions.
 The negatives here indicate a choice that people make.
 There is also a rare word used here that has a double meaning, which, as typical of Christ's humor, ends the verse.
 See this article on the forms of Christ's humor.
 There is also a word missing in the KJV that makes an important point.

-The Greek word translated as "and" is used as the conjunction "and", but it also is used to add emphasis ("also") and, in a series, is best translated as "not only...but also."
+The Greek word translated as "and" is used as the conjunction "and", but it also is used to add emphasis ("also") and, In a series, it is best translated as "not only...but also."

 The word translated as "whosoever" means "as great as", "as much as," and similar ideas of comparison.